Back to Blog

 Pros:

-• Immediate Impact: Purchasing offsets can instantly balance your carbon footprint.
+• Instant Gratification: Purchasing offsets can immediately balance out your calculated carbon footprint.

-• Flexibility: Offsets can be tailored to the specific amount of emissions you want to neutralize.
+• Total Flexibility: You can buy offsets to neutralize the exact amount of emissions you want, from a single flight to your entire year.

 Cons:

-• No Direct Reduction: Offsets do not reduce your personal emissions; they merely compensate for them.
+• Doesn't Change Your Habits: Offsets don't actually reduce your personal emissions; they just compensate for them after the fact.

 Investing in Green Tech